 - 1/2 tsp Citric Acid If you have it

 - 10 Drops Essential Oil I like lemongrass

 - 1 1/2 Cups Water I always use distilled

-I know you can just use vinegar for cleaning mirrors and windows, but honestly it’s just not that impressive.
+I know you can just use vinegar for cleaning mirrors and windows, but honestly, it’s just not that impressive.
 We used to use vinegar and wipe with newspapers and it did the job, but the windows never really sparkled.
-However, if you were comparing them to the smudged up with banana and oatmeal mess they were previously, they looked pretty good.
+However, if you were comparing them to the smudged-up with banana and oatmeal mess they were previously, they looked pretty good.

 In searching for an impressive glass cleaner, I came across a recipe on this site (Crunchy Betty she is really quite funny).
 I tricked my chemist son into mixing it up and testing it out.
 He cleaned four windows before he realized I was preying on his inquisitive chemist mind….and getting my windows cleaned!!
-So, the verdict is, this is really good window cleaner.
+So, the verdict is, this is a really good window cleaner.

 Homemade Glass Cleaner